Art on the Tideway Strategy & Programme

 Edwin Mingard, Greenwich Pumping Station

-Amy Pennington, Putney Embankment
+Ames Pennington, Putney Embankment

-Emma Smith, Chelsea Embankment
+Emma Smith, Chelsea Quay

 Eleanor Stanley, Falconbrook Pumping Station, York Road